Lisa Fortier: 2018–2019 season

-The Zags finished nonconference play with an 11–1 record with the lone loss coming against then #1 ranked Notre Dame at the Vancouver Showcase Thanksgiving Day.
+The Zags finished nonconference play with an 11–1 record with the lone loss coming against top-ranked Notre Dame at the Vancouver Showcase Thanksgiving Day.
 The biggest win in nonconference came against then #8 ranked Stanford Cardinals, where the Zags upset the Cardinals 79–73 at the Kennel on December 2.
 The Zags finished conference play with a 16–2 record, with both losses coming against BYU, both at Marriott Center on January 17 and the Kennel on February 16.
 The Zags clinched their 14th regular season WCC title and the fourth under Fortier.
-The Zags started off WCC Tournament play with a 78–77 win over St. Mary's on a game winning shot by Zykera Rice at the buzzer and losing Laura Stockton and Jill Townsend to injuries in the game.
-The Zags lost the championship game to the BYU Cougars 82–68.
-However, the Zags received an at-large bid in the Albany, New York region, where they were selected as the #5 seed and played against Arkansas-Little Rock in the first round.
+The Zags started off WCC Tournament play with a 78–77 win over St. Mary's on a game-winning shot by Zykera Rice at the buzzer.
+The Zags lost the championship game to BYU 82–68.
+However, the Zags received an at-large bid in the Albany, New York region, where they were selected as the #5 seed.
 This marked the eleventh NCAA tournament appearance for the Zags and the fourth under Fortier.
-The Zags defeated the Arkansas-Little Rock Trojans 68–51 on March 23 at Gill Coliseum in Corvallis, Oregon.
-It was their first NCAA tournament victory since the 2014–15 season.
-The Zags faced the Oregon State Beavers in the 2nd round and their season ended with a 76–70 loss to the Beavers to finish the season with a 29–5 record.
+In the first round, the Zags defeated Arkansas-Little Rock 68–51 on March 23 at Gill Coliseum in Corvallis, Oregon.
+It was their first NCAA tournament victory since 2015.
+The Zags suffered a 76–70 loss to Oregon State in the second round to finish the season with a 29–5 record.